reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 As we've witnessed, we wrote about one-hundred lines of Reach and created two different frontends.
 Our command-line version is about a hundred lines of JavaScript, while our Web version is about the same length, but it has a lot of presentation code, as well.

 Behind the scenes, Reach generated hundreds of lines of Solidity (which you can see here: [rps-8-interact/build/index.main.sol](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-8-interact/build/index.main.sol)), almost two-thousand lines of TEAL (which is here: [rps-8-interact/build/index.main.appApproval.teal](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-8-interact/build/index.main.appApproval.teal)), as well as over a thousand lines of JavaScript (as seen here: [rps-8-interact/build/index.main.mjs](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-8-interact/build/index.main.mjs)).
-If we weren't using Reach, we'd have to write all of this code ourselves.
-Not only that, we'd need to ensure the frontend and backend were consistent and that they were completely bug and error free.
+If we weren't using Reach, we'd have to write all this code ourselves.
+Not only that, but we’d also need to ensure the frontend and backend were consistent and that they were completely bug and error free.

 ## Build Your Own!